- TXBA Locals Join Us

-So… you want to learn Texas Flood, but you’re not quite able to “just sit down and learn it”.
+So… you want to learn Texas Flood, but you’re not quite able to just sit down and understand it.
 Where should you start?

-The Texas Flood Song Guide will help you do the same.
-To visualize Texas Flood, to understand it as a song, before you start trying to navigate through it note-by-note.
-If you want to learn to play Texas Flood, this is a great place to start.
+The Texas Flood Song Guide will help you do the same: to visualize it and understand it before you try navigating through it note-by-note.
+This is a great place to start if you want to learn to play Texas Flood.

 Lesson 1 is free, and it provides an introduction to Texas Flood - kind of a 10,000 foot view.

 In Lesson 2, I skim through the entire song, pointing out examples of what Stevie would play in each section.
 I'm not teaching specifically every note to play, I'm teaching you the kinds of notes to play.

 Why?
 Because I want to:

 In Lesson 3, you'll see a Box Breakdown of the entire Texas Flood song.